 Road blockades are often put up – do not attempt to cross one and get yourself out of the area as quickly as possible.

-You may find yourself on the receiving end of a rock, or worse, an explosion.
+You may find yourself on the receiving end of a rock thrown by a protester.
 Police and government authorities can and will use force to disband protests, including tear gas.
-In addition, frustrated and angry protestors have been known to throw rocks.

 If you decide to join in, do so at your own risk (and without insurance cover).